 Learn More About Nature

-A Botswana mokoro safari allows you to be immersed in nature and get closer to the watery landscapes and the animals that call it home.
+A Botswana mokoro safari allows you to be immersed in nature and explore fascinating watery landscapes.
 During this experience, the safari guide, or “poler”, will enthral you with stories and interesting facts about the area.

 Alternative to Regular Game Drives